Cov-ComSec/Cov-ComSec.github.io/content/posts/2021_rop_chains/index.md

 0x0000000000401017: pop rax; syscall;
 ```

 There are convenient gadgets for all operations we want to do, so we can build a ROP chain using the ROP module of pwntools.
-We should use the RSI gadget first as it will clobber any data in RDI.
+We should use the `pop rsi; mov rdi, rsi; ret;` gadget first as it will clobber any data in RDI.

 We also need the string `/bin/sh`.
 Thankfully it already exists in the binary.
 If this were not the case our ROP chain would need to write `/bin/sh` into memory before trying to execve.